Monday, May 19, 2025

 Candidate Statement

-Because these changes, I feel that the Board of Trustees needs to maintain consistency and assist the new director, Nanci Hill, in familiarizing herself with Hopkinton and the Hopkinton Public Library.
-I and the Board look forward to working with her and are excited to see what she will bring to our library.
-To that end, I am running for reelection.
+Because of the financial and personnel changes to the library and the town, I feel that the Board of Trustees needs to maintain consistency and assist our director, Nanci Hill and the Board look forward to working with her to bring out the best in our library.

 I have lived in Hopkinton for 46 years.
 My husband Michael and I raised our daughter Alexis here, and she now lives in town with her family.

-I graduated from Boston University and worked as a Surgical Intensive Care Nurse.
+I am a graduate of Boston University and worked as a Surgical Intensive Care Nurse at various area hospitals.
 I retired several years ago from my position as a Health Care Consultant.

 Candidate Statement